What is the difference between 24fps and 60fps video?

 24fps: The Cinematic Standard

 24fps has been the standard for film production since the advent of sound in cinema in the late 1920s.
+Adopted by the movie industry for decades, it creates a natural motion blur that many viewers associate with the "film look."
+This frame rate provides a more artistic and dramatic feel, making movements appear smoother and more fluid in a cinematic context.
 It was chosen as a compromise between visual quality and economic efficiency, providing a balance that allowed for sufficient motion detail without using excessive film stock.

 24fps is primarily used in feature films, scripted television shows, and commercials.
 It's ideal for content where the goal is to create a dramatic, immersive experience, emphasizing storytelling over hyper-realistic motion.

 60fps is commonly used in live broadcasting, sports, video games, and some online content.
-The higher frame rate provides a clearer, more detailed view of fast-paced action, which is critical in these applications.
+The higher frame rate provides less motion blur, making movements appear more lifelike and detailed.

 60fps is widely used in sports broadcasts, live events, video game footage, and some types of vlogs or action-oriented content.
 It excels in scenarios where clarity and smoothness are paramount, helping viewers track fast action with ease.